 Extending Services to Brand Owners

-Phototype launched its premier brand consultancy and package design studio, Gravity.
-In just a few short years, Gravity has become a multi-million-dollar creative agency, providing our clients a true end-to-end solution for their brand and packaging needs.
+Phototype launched its premier brand consultancy and package design studio, Coach House.
+In just a few short years, Coach House has become a multi-million-dollar creative agency, providing our clients a true end-to-end solution for their brand and packaging needs.

 Extending the Family Legacy

 Enter the fourth generation of our family-operated business, as Jen (Steve’s oldest) joined the company.
 Her brothers Chris and Anthony, and David’s daughter, Caiti, joined over the next few years.

 Expanding to New Regions and New Services